 (To close a topic, click it again.
 To close all topics, Click Here.)

 3-Day Workshop Registration: A Four-Step Process

 Registration and payment should be completed at least one month in advance, and participants are encouraged to apply as early as possible, as these workshops can fill quickly.
 A higher fee is charged for registrations received less than one month in advance.
-Registration closes closes November 3 for the Fall 2016 workshop.
+Registration closes March 2 for the Spring 2017 (Mar.
+3-5) workshop.

 Space is limited.
 In case of oversubscription, the Mini-Farm staff will select later applicants on the basis of the impact their work is likely to have in the future; priority will be given to those with a goal of using GROW BIOINTENSIVE Mini-Farming practices in outreach and public service projects.
 Workshop fees will be returned to those not selected

 - Download and read the 3-Day Workshop Information Packet (296KB PDF)

 Form for the workshop of your choice: (click the link for the workshop you want to attend, below; our secure online registration form, hosted by FormSpring will open in a new window).